MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 Azure Machine Learning jobs allow you to submit long-running training or inference routines as isolated and reproducible executions.

-### Create a training routine
+### Create a training routine that has tracking

 When you work with jobs, you typically place all your training logic as files inside a folder, such as *src*.
 One of the files is a Python file with your training code entry point.

+In your training routine, you can use the MLflow SDK to track any metric, parameter, artifacts, or models.
+For examples, see [Log metrics, parameters, and files with MLflow](how-to-log-view-metrics.md).

-The following example shows a *hello_world.py* example:
+The following example shows a *hello_world.py* training routine that adds logging:

 :::code language="python" source="~/azureml-examples-main/cli/jobs/basics/src/hello-mlflow.py" highlight="9-10,12":::

 The previous code example doesn't use `mlflow.start_run()` but if used, MLflow reuses the current active run.
 Therefore, you don't need to remove the `mlflow.start_run()` line if you migrate code to Azure Machine Learning.

-### Add tracking to your routine

-Use the MLflow SDK to track any metric, parameter, artifacts, or models.
-For examples, see [Log metrics, parameters, and files with MLflow](how-to-log-view-metrics.md).

 ### Ensure your job's environment has MLflow installed

 All Azure Machine Learning curated environments already have MLflow installed.
-However, if you use a custom environment, create a *conda.yaml* file that has the dependencies you need, as follows:
+However, if you use a custom environment, create a *conda.yaml* file that has the dependencies you need, and reference the environment in your job.

 :::code language="yaml" source="~/azureml-examples-main/sdk/python/using-mlflow/deploy/environment/conda.yaml" highlight="7-8" range="1-12":::